 Date your batches and rotate stock like any food inventory.

-This simple habit prevents discovering questionable items months later.
+This simple habit prevents the discovery of questionable items months later.

 Storage becomes even more critical without stabilizers.